uyuni-project/uyuni/.github/ISSUE_TEMPLATE/releng-suma-mu-release.md

 Related: #

 A couple of days before the release deadline:
-- [ ] Make sure the documentation team created a Merge Request for the [documentation.suse.com repository](https://gitlab.suse.de/susedoc/docserv-external-tree-suma).
-It must include the translations.
+- [ ] Ensure that the documentation team integrates the most recent updates into the master branch and the appropriate version directory at the [documentation.suse.com repository](https://gitlab.suse.de/susedoc/docserv-external-tree-suma).
+This process should encompass all translations, except in cases where an exemption has been explicitly granted.

 Release deadline: